NCIP/gdc-docs/docs/Data_Portal/Release_Notes/PreLaunch_Data_Portal_Release_Notes.md

 *   TARGET data is currently not available
 *   Data:
-    *   Absence of “real” download statistics for the data download statistics report
+    *   Absence of "real" download statistics for the data download statistics report
     *   Missing checksum for magetab files in file entity page
 *   Project list table not sortable